-Technology Classification Current 2011 Incentive Proposed 2012 Incentive

-Custom Measure Incentives:

-Measures not covered by the Performance incentives of No Change

-prescriptive incentive tables \$0.16/kWh and \$1.60/therm of first

-year savings, 50% of total installed

-project cost, or buy down to 1-year

-payback.
-Based on estimated

-savings - minimum of 75,000 kWh

-or 1,500 Therms saved annually

-required.
-Projects must have an IRR

-of 10% or greater

-Minimum savings requirements may

-be waived by the Market Manager

-on a case-by-case basis if project

-savings are within 10% of these

-minimum requirements.
-Projects

-with both electric and gas savings

-may be considered for incentives if

-either of the minimum savings

-requirements are met.
-Multiple

-smaller applications may not be

-grouped to meet minimum savings

-requirements.
+Technology Classification ology Classification Current 2011 Incentive Custom Measure Incentives: Custom Measure Incentives: Measures not covered by the prescriptive incentive tables Performance incentives of \$0.16/kWh and \$1.60/therm of first year savings, 50% of total installed project cost, or buy down to 1-year payback.
+Based on estimated savings - minimum of 75,000 kWh or 1,500 Therms saved annually required.
+Projects must have an IRR of 10% or greater Minimum savings requirements may be waived by the Market Manager on a case-by-case basis if project savings are within 10% of these minimum requirements.
+Projects with both electric and gas savings may be considered for incentives if either of the minimum savings requirements are met.
+Multiple smaller applications may not be grouped to meet minimum savings No Change requirements.
 Qualifying Equipment Incenti ves: (no incentive shall exceed the non-in nstalled cost of the measure)